Permissions Management

 AS Permissions

 By default, new IAM users do not have any permissions assigned.
-You need to add them to one or more groups and attach policies or roles to these groups so that these users can inherit permissions from the groups and perform specified operations on cloud services.
+You need to add them to one or more groups and attach policies or roles to these groups.
+Users inherit permissions from the groups to which they are added and can perform specified operations on cloud services based on the permissions.

 When you grant AS permissions to a user group, set Scope to Region-specific projects and then select projects for the permissions to take effect.
 If you select All projects, the permissions will take effect for the user group in all region-specific projects.
 When accessing AS, the users need to switch to a region where they have been authorized to use this service.